SWA-SOP: Spatially-aware Window Attention for Semantic Occupancy Prediction in Autonomous Driving: Conclusions

 \section{Conclusions}

-In this work, we proposed SWA-SOP, a novel semantic occupancy prediction framework.
+In this work, we propose SWA-SOP, a novel semantic occupancy prediction framework.
 By adopting a sliding-window mechanism that selectively computes attention over valid regions, SWA-SOP significantly improves the efficiency of global attention-based models.
-Within each window, we leverage spatial embeddings and spatial queries to perform localized attention, offering greater flexibility than traditional convolutional operations.
-The experiments on the SemanticKITTI benchmark demonstrate that our LiDAR-based method achieves state-of-the-art performance compared to existing approaches.
+Within each window, we leverage spatial embeddings and queries to perform localized attention, offering greater flexibility than traditional convolutional operations.
+Experiments on the SemanticKITTI benchmark demonstrate that our LiDAR-based method achieves state-of-the-art performance compared to existing approaches.
 Furthermore, we show that the proposed SWA module can be effectively integrated into image-based pipelines, leading to consistent performance gains.
 These results highlight the versatility of SWA and its potential for deployment across diverse sensor configurations in autonomous driving perception systems.
+In future work, we plan to further integrate SWA into recent advances in cross-modal fusion~\cite{wu2025llm, wuimgfu} and prompt-based representation learning~\cite{wu2025prompt}, enabling more scalable and flexible deployment in large-scale multimodal perception systems.
+Additionally, to support deployment on resource-constrained platforms, we aim to incorporate lightweight modeling techniques~\cite{li2024sglp, li2025frequency} to reduce computational cost without sacrificing performance.